brbavar/katex-for-messenger-web/README.md

 ## Usage

 While composing a message on Facebook, write your TeX code between `$$` and `$$` if you want to display mathematical notation centered on its own line.
-Enclose your code in `\(` and `\)` if you want your mathematical notation on the same line as ordinary text or separate mathematical expressions.
+Enclose your code in `\(` and `\)` if you want your mathematical notation on the same line as other mathematical expressions or ordinary text.